mui/material-ui/docs/src/pages/customization/theming/theming-zh.md

 ### 自定义变量

-When using Material-UI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider). 可以方便地向样式添加其他变量，以便您可以在任何地方使用它们。 就像这样：
+When using Material-UI's theme with the [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider), it can be convenient to add additional variables to the theme so you can use them everywhere. 就像这样：

 {{"demo": "pages/customization/theming/CustomStyles.js"}}